scientist in lab

 • Penetrates pre-existing S. aureus biofilms.

-Clinical trial material of AP-SA02 is currently manufactured under cGMP at our production facility in Marina del Rey, California to support the required regulatory filing(s) for clinical studies in the U.S. and ex-U.S.
+Clinical trial material of AP-SA02 is currently manufactured under cGMP at our production facility in California to support the required regulatory filing(s) for clinical studies in the U.S. and ex-U.S.

-Armata has received FDA clearance for its Investigational New Drug (IND) application to initiate the “diSArm” study – a Phase 1b/2a, randomized, double‐blind, placebo‐controlled, multiple ascending dose escalation study of the safety, tolerability, and efficacy of intravenous AP‐SA02 as an adjunct to best available antibiotic therapy compared to best available antibiotic therapy alone for the treatment of adults with bacteremia due to Staphylococcus aureus.
+The “diSArm” study is a Phase 1b/2a, randomized, double‐blind, placebo‐controlled, multiple ascending dose escalation study of the safety, tolerability, and efficacy of intravenous AP‐SA02 as an adjunct to best available antibiotic therapy compared to best available antibiotic therapy alone for the treatment of adults with bacteremia due to Staphylococcus aureus.
+The objectives of this study are to: (i) demonstrate safety and tolerability of multiple different dose levels of AP-SA02; (ii) evaluate optimal dosing through safety, pharmacokinetics and microbial efficacy; and (iii) explore efficacy through evaluation of key meaningful endpoints.
+The study is being conducted at sites in the United States and also at sites abroad in Australia.

-The Phase 1b/2a study will be partially funded by a $15.0 million award through the Medical Technology Enterprise Consortium (MTEC) managed by the Naval Medical Research Center.
-The MTEC award is funded by the Defense Health Agency and Joint Warfighter Medical Research Program.
+The Phase 1b/2a study is partially funded by a $21.6 million award administered by the U.S Department of Defense through the Medical Technology Enterprise Consortium (MTEC) and managed by the Naval Medical Research Command (NMRC) – Naval Advanced Medical Development (NAMD) with funding from the Defense Health Agency and Joint Warfighter Medical Research Program.

 Target Market and Medical Need